adamsilver/fdpb/05-an-inbox.md

 Where adaptive design tries to bend the web to its will, responsive design embraces it.
 Responsive design understands that you can't possibly design for every device and browser individually.
 That's just not how the web works.
 Instead, responsive design encourages us to design interfaces that work on any size screen.

 The select box design from earlier requires an adaptive approach.
-By default, and on small viewports, users get a select box.
+On small viewports, users get a select box.
 Then, when there is enough space, it's swapped for set of submit buttons, laid out in a row.

 ![Adaptive select box](.)